Deals4 min read

 May 24-26 is the spring's biggest sales event.
 The Memorial Day weekend offers stacking with end-of-month bonuses, by category.

-Memorial Day weekend 2026 lands May 24-26, and it's the spring's strongest buying window.
-Three things stack on the same weekend: manufacturer Memorial Day cash, end-of-month dealer volume targets, and end-of-month captive-lender promotional APR cycles.
-For most automakers it's also the last weekend of the spring sales push before the summer slowdown.
+Memorial Day weekend 2026 lands May 24–26, and it's the strongest buying window of the spring — so if you're close to a decision, this is the one I'd circle.
+Three things stack on the same weekend: manufacturer Memorial Day cash, end-of-month dealer volume targets, and end-of-month captive-lender APR cycles.
+For most automakers it's also the last big push before the summer slowdown.

-Here's what's actually worth chasing this weekend, by category.
-Every number below is confirmed in writing on a major automaker site or a Tier-2 captive-lender quote as of mid-May 2026.
+Here's what I'd actually chase, by category.
+Every number below is confirmed in writing on a major automaker site or a Tier-2 captive-lender quote as of mid-May.
 Regional variance is real, so verify with a local dealer email before driving in.

 Mid-size trucks

 The Ford Ranger is the headline.
-The 2026 redesign just got its first lease deal and Ford layered Employee Pricing For All on top of $3,000 in Bonus Cash.
-In California the XL 4x2 SuperCrew runs an effective $392/mo (36 months), which is class="relative z-10"17/mo less than the equivalent 2025 Ranger lease commanded one year ago.
-The Maverick is also covered by Employee Pricing For All but is offered on a 48-month term rather than 36.
+The 2026 redesign got its first lease deal and Ford layered Employee Pricing For All on top of $3,000 Bonus Cash.
+In California the XL 4x2 SuperCrew runs an effective $392/mo (36 months) — class="relative z-10"17/mo less than the equivalent 2025 Ranger commanded a year ago.
+The Maverick is also under Employee Pricing but on a 48-month term rather than 36.

-The Toyota Tacoma's lease deals don't headline because Toyota's inventory is tight (36 days of supply industry-wide as of March), but the Tacoma's high residual makes the lease math attractive anyway.
-Expect ~$429/mo on a base SR trim, $499/mo on TRD Sport, with no MSDs available.
+The Tacoma doesn't headline because Toyota's inventory is tight (36 days of supply industry-wide as of March), but the high residual makes the lease math attractive anyway — expect ~$429/mo on a base SR, $499/mo on TRD Sport, with no MSDs available.

 EVs

-Hyundai's IONIQ 5 is the deal of the spring at $311/mo with $2,000 due at signing on a 36-month term.
-The new IONIQ 9 three-row launched at $369/mo with $3,999 due, or alternatively 0% APR for 72 months with $3,000 bonus cash, or class="relative z-10"0,000 cash back if you're buying outright.
-Hyundai is the most aggressive automaker absorbing the lost federal §30D credit into manufacturer-funded lease cash.
+Hyundai's IONIQ 5 is my deal of the spring at $311/mo with $2,000 due on a 36-month term.
+The new IONIQ 9 three-row launched at $369/mo with $3,999 due, or 0% APR for 72 months with $3,000 bonus cash, or class="relative z-10"0,000 cash back if you buy outright.
+Hyundai is the most aggressive automaker absorbing the lost federal §30D credit into its own manufacturer-funded lease cash — and that's the right way to read every cheap EV lease this weekend: manufacturer money, not a tax break.

 Full-size trucks